 Welcome to the world of modern-day publishing.
 Gone is the era when authors wrote and publicists publicized.
 It is now the authors who must do the selling, the trench work, the pimping.
 Publishing houses and agents want authors who have built a “Platform” of online presence, social media marketing, author websites, and the like.
 It matters not whether you are fortunate enough to have a traditional publishing contract, or are self-published.
 For both new and established authors the mantra of publishing is: “We are all in Sales.”

 The reality of selling your book is that you must become an entrepreneur.
 The path of the Author becomes the journey of the Author-Entrepreneur.
 It is a journey full of new and bewildering twists and turns.
 Meta-Data, Categories, Giveaways, and Search Engine Optimization are just a few of the lessons that lurk along the way.
+With SEO in mind, checking out these free audit tools would be a very wise idea.
 To some the correlation between SEO (Search Engine Optimization) and trying to sell a book might not click, more and more books are being sold over the internet with the use of an eCommerce store in today’s digital age, this means using the services similar to this magento seo company could bring in more traffic to the website in which you’re selling your book, hopefully resulting in more book sales.
 The entire process can be boiled down to one simple question: How can I get my novel noticed by potential readers?

 Lest I paint too dark a picture, new authors take heart.
 There is hope!
 The nuts and bolts of self-marketing a novel far exceed the scope of this blog post.
 Fortunately, there is a plethora of information available on how to market one’s book.
 Writers love to write, and they love to write about the perils of writing.
 There exists a wide array of books, articles, blog posts, and podcasts, all dedicated to helping aspiring Author-Entrepreneurs.
 A simple internet search will reveal many tricks of the trade, tricks that will require diligent work, but which will yield results for your novel.
 I am obliged to extend my deeply heartfelt thanks to all of the writers out there who have so graciously shared their experience and knowledge.